malerba118/react-redux-template/README.md

 ## Persistence

-Persistance is achieved as [recommended by Dan Abramov](https://egghead.io/lessons/javascript-redux-persisting-the-state-to-the-local-storage) by saving pieces of the redux state to browser local storage and rehydrating the store on app initialization.
+Persistence is achieved as [recommended by Dan Abramov](https://egghead.io/lessons/javascript-redux-persisting-the-state-to-the-local-storage) by saving pieces of the redux state to browser local storage and rehydrating the store on app initialization.

 ```jsx
 /* localStorage.js */